leulyk/alx-low_level_programming/0x05-pointers_arrays_strings/README.md

-This folder contains solutions for the introduction to pointers arrays, and strings projects.
+# This is the first project on pointers, arrays, and strings in C.